Sensand-AI/data-notebooks/packages/sensand_gis_utils/data_overview.md

 - 'DEM'
    - Title: DEM SRTM 1 Second Hydro Enforced
-   - Description: The 1 second SRTM derived hydrologically enforced DEM (DEM-H Version 1.0) is a 1 arc second (~30 m) gridded digital elevation model (DEM) that has been hydrologically conditioned and drainage enforced.
-The DEM-H captures flow paths based on SRTM elevations and mapped stream lines, and supports delineation of catchments and related hydrological attributes.
+   - Description: DEM-H is a hydrologically enforced version of the smoothed DEM-S. The DEM-H captures flow paths based on SRTM elevations and mapped stream lines, and supports delineation of catchments and related hydrological attributes.
+The dataset was derived from the 1 second smoothed Digital Elevation Model (DEM-S) by enforcing hydrological connectivity with the ANUDEM software, using selected AusHydro V1.6 (February 2010) 1:250,000 scale watercourse lines and lines derived from DEM-S to define the watercourses.
+The drainage enforcement has produced a consistent representation of hydrological connectivity with some elevation artefacts resulting from the drainage enforcement.

 ## New and experimental SLGA